Skip to content

 • Bundle: Wrap 3-4 plates together in a bundle, then place the bundle in the box.

-4. Electronics and TVs
+How Do You Pack Electronics and TVs Safely?

 • Original Boxes: If you kept them, use them.
 They were engineered for shipping.